dustinpfister/test_vjs/prototypes/js-javascript-example-game-framework/README.md

 There are many frameworks made all ready to choose from, but thus far I have found that I do not like the lack of control.
 So then if I want to have a framework, but maintain control, then it would seem that I just need to make my own framework.

+## Core Features of this framework

+This game framework has a number of core features that just about any grame framework should have which include.

+* a state machine
+* a stack of canvas layer objects using a canvas module
+* create points to be used in rendering using the canvas module
+* an object pool module

 ## links

 ```